 As a faith-based and “KidsMatter“ school student wellbeing permeates all school-life activities.
 Kidsmatter stems from Diocesan Pastoral Care & Discipline policy (underpinned by the Marist Restorative Justice process).
 Ultimately this indirectly shows to students that well being and “just” conflict resolution are essential to lifelong, Christian living.

-Our Peer Support Programme gives the children even more tools for their ethical and spiritual toolkits, to apply to the wider world at all possible times.
-We have structured Buddy programmes and initiatives in place between the preschoolers at our Early Learning Centre onsite as well as between our new Kindy children and the Year 6 students, which we start when the soon to be school leaders are in Yr 5.
+Our Peer Support Program gives the children even more tools for their ethical and spiritual tool-kits, to apply to the wider world at all possible times.
+We have structured Buddy programs and initiatives in place between the preschoolers at our Early Learning Centre onsite as well as between our new Kinder children and the Year 6 students, which we start when the soon to be school leaders are in Year 5.